 Oranges), Natale in the world première of Lucia Ronchetti’s opera Esame di Mezzanotte,

 Roderigo (Otello) and 1st Jew (Salome).
-In addition, he appears in Verdi’s Falstaff
+In addition, he appeared in Verdi’s Falstaff

 (Il Barbiere di Siviglia).

-Since 2010-11, the tenor frequenty returns to Hamburg State Opera.
+Since 2011, the tenor frequently returns to Hamburg State Opera.
 His guest engagements

 there have included: 1st Gralsritter (Parsifal), 1st Police Officer in Brett Dean’s